Alan-Lomax/Led3/README.md

 # Led3
 Evolution of the Led class with multiple modes of operation. (normal, blink, random, flicker, welding)

-    In normal mode (the default) this class defines the passed pin as an output and can be turned on or off.
+    In normal mode (the default upon instantiation) this class defines the passed pin as an output and can be turned on or off.
     After creating your Led3 object variable you can change its mode by calling setMode( newMode ) where newmode is an enumeration from this list: